mauriciogtec/blog2/content/authors/admin/_index.md

 ### Bio

-I am a student researcher at UT Austin working in applied satistics and AI supervised by Professors James Scott and Corwin Zigler.
+I am a student researcher at UT Austin working in applied staistics and machine learning supervised by Professors James Scott and Corwin Zigler.
 During my PhD, I have collaborated with researchers from diverse scientific fields; including cancer, pollution, robotics, epidemiology and transportation.

 From the stats point of view, I've specialized on large-scale inference, Bayesian modeling, spatio-temporal data and causal inference (CI).
 From the AI point of view, I've worked on reinforcement learning (RL) and deep learning applications, particularly for vision.
 Currently, I am very interested in sequential decision problems such as RL, adaptive experiment design, sequential CI and active learning.